Okay, we're back, and as I said, we got an exciting full hour of broadcast excellence remaining with a lot of stuff to pound in here.

 That's how they would talk to us if they had a chance.

-They want him to do it, and he's got to shore up his base.
+And he's got to shore up his base.

 He's losing in almost every voter group.

-He's losing even African Americans, it's trending down in the polls.
+He's trending down in the polls.

 Let's get some Republican response to it.

-Here's Jeb Hensling from Texas up first.
+Here's Jeb Henserling from Texas up first.

-He spent approximately a half an hour giving us a history lesson, blaming everyone for the nation's fiscal woes but himself, attacking the path to prosperity budget, and setting a new standard for class warfare rhetoric.
+He spent approximately a half an hour giving us a history lesson, blaming everyone for the nation's fiscal woes but himself, attacking the path to prosperity budget and setting a new standard for class warfare rhetoric.

-And that solution falls far short of dealing with the kind of crisis that we're facing as far as the debts concerned in this country.
+And that solution falls far short of dealing with the kind of crisis that we're facing as far as the debt's concerned in this country.

 We have spoken to the specifics, Mr. President.